ianbossman8/js-tab/README.md

 ### No JavaScript

-We can't assume our JavaScript will run for all our users, for example some may not run Javascript for accessibility reasons and others may be accessing our site in constrained environments in which our JavaScript cannot run.
+We can't assume our JavaScript will run for all our readers, for example some may not run Javascript for accessibility reasons and others may be accessing our site in constrained environments in which our JavaScript cannot run.
 We'd like you to make sure your application offers a meaningful experience when JavaScript is unavailable.

 ### Test coverage